Douglas A-4 Skyhawk: Argentina

 Argentina was the first foreign user of the Skyhawk and had nearly 130 A-4s delivered since 1965.
 The Argentine Air Force received 25 A-4Bs in 1966 and another 25 in 1970, all refurbished in the United States by Lockheed Service Co. prior to their delivery as A-4P, although they were still locally known as A-4B.
-They had three weapon pylons and served in the 5th Air Brigade (V Brigada Aérea).
+They had three weapons pylons and served in the 5th Air Brigade (V Brigada Aérea).
 During 1976, 25 A-4Cs were ordered to replace the North American F-86 Sabres still in service in the 4th Air Brigade (IV Brigada Aérea).
 They were received as is and refurbished to flight status by Air Force technicians at Río Cuarto, Córdoba.
-The C model had five weapon pylons and could use AIM-9B Sidewinder air-to-air missiles.
+The C model had five weapons pylons and could use AIM-9B Sidewinder AAMs.